upsun/demo-js/README.md

 ## Getting started

+1. Clone this repository

+    ```bash
+    git clone git@github.com:upsun/demo-nix-js.git && cd demo-nix-js
+    ```

 1. Visit [the Upsun website](https://auth.upsun.com/register?) to register for a trial account.
     Complete the information and finish sign up.
 1. Create your first organization where the project will live.
 1. Choose the **Deploy an existing local Git repository** option.
-1.
+1. Name the project, and provide a region for it to be deployed.
+    Keep the **Production environment name** as the default `main`.
+    Consider selecting a **Green region** (indicated with a green leaf) where carbon impact is lowest.
+1. Followow the instructions on the resulting screen to:
+    - Install the Upsun CLI
+    - Clone this repository

+        ```bash
+        git clone git@github.com:upsun/demo-nix-js.git && cd demo-nix-js
+        ```

+    - Connect your local project to Upsun

+        ```bash
+        upsun project:set-remote GENERATED_PROJECT_ID
+        ```
+1. Since Upsun configuration has already been committed to the repo, push to Upsun using the CLI:

+    ```bash
+    upsun push
+    ```

 https://github.com/upsun/demo-nix-js/blob/main/.upsun/config.yaml#L1-20